jonluca/blog/about.md

 title: About
 ---

 Hi!
 I'm JonLuca DeCaro.
 I'm currently a Software Engineering Intern at Google.
 Before this I was a Security Engineer at Apple.
-I go to the University of Southern Californai.

 I enjoy blogging about tech, programming, and security.